-An independent school education is a costly yet beneficial investment, and many families are concerned about their ability to afford such an education.
-Powhatan School understands this concern and works to determine a fair assessment of a family’s ability to provide their children a Powhatan education.
+A Powhatan School education is an investment in your child’s future, and many families are concerned about their ability to make that investment.
+Powhatan School understands this concern and works to determine a fair assessment of a family’s ability to afford a Powhatan education.
 The financial aid committee is committed to making Powhatan’s program affordable to all qualified students to the extent that our resources allow.
-For the 2016-2017 school year, Powhatan has extended more than $230,000 of financial aid to roughly 20% of the student population with an average award of $6,000.
+For the 2023–2024 school year, Powhatan has extended more than $400,000 of financial aid to roughly 25% of the student population with an average award of $7,500.

 At Powhatan, financial aid is based solely upon demonstrated financial need.
 To help determine each family’s need, Powhatan subscribes to the School and Student Services for Financial Aid (SSS).
 Families should expect to contribute to their child’s educational expenses to the greatest extent they are able, given their economic situation.